notonthehighstreet/toga/guidelines.md

 ```

 This way there's a single point of dependency on a third party tool.
 Switching to another one if needed becomes trivial, as opposed to changing the usage in all cache client modules.

-## Promises

-Use promises for asynchrounous operations.
-Utilise promise chaining to control